Tolitech/Tolitech.MinimalApis.Generators/README.md

 ```

 ## Notes
-This project depends on Tolitech.Presentation.API.Generators.Abstractions to identify endpoints.
+This project depends on Tolitech.MinimalApis.Generators.Abstractions to identify endpoints.
 It is recommended to use both together.